dwaite/multipass/draft-waite-multipass-retrieval.md

 4. The Authorization Server returns an access token and optional refresh token to the holder.

-5. The Holder requests a multipass ticket from the Multipass Endpoint using the access token, leveraging the previously discovered metadata.
+5. The Holder requests a multipass container from the Multipass Endpoint using the access token, leveraging the previously discovered metadata.
 This request includes an ephemeral public key, which should be unique per request and be different from any cryptographic keys which might be used as part of client authorization to the Authorization Server or for access token usage.

-6. The issuer returns a generated single-use multipass ticket, bound to the supplied ephemeral key for proof of possession.
+6. The issuer returns a generated single-use multipass container, bound to the supplied ephemeral key for proof of possession.

 Verifiers request credentials be presented to them from a holder and asserted by an issuer with appropriate cryptographic proof.
-The presentation is constructed by the holder based on statements from the issuer contained within the multipass ticket and from the credentials asserted by the issuer.
+The presentation is constructed by the holder based on statements from the issuer contained within the multipass container and from the credentials asserted by the issuer.

-The selected multipass ticket may already have been retrieved and cached for later use (within the validity period of the ticket), or may be retrieved on demand as part of the process of answering the validator's request.
+The selected multipass container may already have been retrieved and cached for later use (within the validity period of the container), or may be retrieved on demand as part of the process of answering the validator's request.

 ~~~~~~~ text/plain
 +--------------+  1. Request presentation     +---------------+